mezbaur2004/fulkopiFrontend/README.md

 npm run dev
 ```

 The app opens at `http://localhost:5173` by default.
-You can log in, browse products, and test checkout with the connected backend.
+You can log in, browse products, test checkout, or log into the **admin dashboard** to manage products.

 ## 📁 Project Structure